Bwindi Gorilla - Queen Elizabeth Wildlife 4 Day Safari

 Day 2 - Gorilla trekking & Tracking in the Mighty Bwindi

-After breakfast, you will report at the park headquarters for a briefing on the gorilla tracking etiquette.
+After breakfast, the day’s Uganda tours safari expeditions will begin when you report at the park headquarters for a briefing on gorilla tracking etiquette.
 The trained and experienced park rangers will tell you the dos and don’ts for a successful gorilla tracking tour.
 It is after this meeting that you depart into the impenetrable forest with your picnic lunchbox to commence a 30 minutes – 8 hours trek to discover the mountain gorillas.
 The trek involves hiking up and down slippery slopes in dense mist-covered vegetation.
 The quest is a bit strenuous but highly gratifying.
 When you stand face to face with the giant prized creatures, you will know the trek was worthwhile.

 After an hour or more of taking photographs and observing the habituated gorillas, their behavioural patterns; how they bond and relate with each other, you will return to your lodging where you will have an encounter with the native Batwa / Bakiga who will present a cultural performance.
-As the evening wanes, you will be able to retire to your choice dwelling for a peaceful rest.
+As the evening wanes, your day’s Uganda tours experience will end when you retire to your choice dwelling for dinner and overnight.